department-of-veterans-affairs/vagov-content/pages/burials-memorials/index.md

 ---

 <p class="va-introtext">
-VA burial benefits can help Servicemembers, Veterans, and their family members plan and pay for a burial or memorial service in a VA national cemetery.
+VA burial benefits can help service members, Veterans, and their family members plan and pay for a burial or memorial service in a VA national cemetery.
 Family members can also order memorial items to honor the service of a Veteran.
 Find out how to apply for the burial benefits you've earned, and how to plan for a burial in advance or at time of need.</p>

 <h3>On This Page</h3>